AndrewVSutherland/psetpartners/schema.md

 term                  | smallint    | term of class (copied for convenience)

 ## grouplistleft
-(rows are moved from grouplist to this table whenver a student leaves a group)
+(rows are moved here from grouplist whenver a student leaves a group)

 Column                | Type        |  Notes
 ----------------------|-------------|-------